If you’re selling your home, a buyer’s inspection is unavoidable.

 Pro Tip: Get a Pre-Listing Inspection

 Of course, if you’re nervous about what the buyer’s inspection is going to uncover, you can always take a page from their book and get an inspection of your own.
+You can also ask any questions of your home inspector before, during, or after the process.

 Pre-listing inspections are a way for sellers to know the exact condition of their home (before buyers do!) so they can make any needed upgrades and repairs.